Skip to main content

 4. INFORMATION SECURITY POLICY

-The protection of business partners' information and personal data under Hydra iT's responsibility, in a manner consistent with professional, ethical, legal, regulatory, and contractual requirements, is one of the Company's highest priorities and something that is considered fundamental to its success.
-The loss or misappropriation of personal information or data can have serious legal, financial, and/or reputational consequences, and Hydra iT is committed to safeguarding the privacy, confidentiality, integrity, and availability of its information or that of its business partners, whether it is in physical, digital, or intellectual form.
+Protecting the information and personal data of business partners under the responsibility of Hydra iT, in a manner consistent with professional, ethical, legal, regulatory, and contractual requirements, is one of the Company's highest priorities and is considered fundamental to its success.
+The loss or theft of information or personal data can have serious legal, financial, and/or reputational consequences, and Hydra iT is committed to safeguarding the privacy, confidentiality, integrity, and availability of your information or that of your business partners, whether it is in physical, digital, or intellectual format.

 5. RESPONSABILITIES

 To ensure the effectiveness of the Information Security Management System (ISMS), it is crucial that each level of the organization understands and assumes its specific responsibilities.
-The following describes the functions and obligations of the various roles, from senior management to employees, ensuring an integrated and consistent approach to protecting information assets
+The following describes the roles and obligations of the various positions, from senior management to employees, ensuring an integrated and consistent approach to protecting information assets.

 • Management: Responsible for providing leadership, support, and resources to implement and maintain the ISMS.
-They must ensure that the policy is reviewed periodically and adjusted as necessary.
+Must ensure that the policy is reviewed periodically and adjusted as needed.

-• Information Security Officer (ISO): The ISO is responsible for developing, implementing, maintaining, and managing the ISMS, ensuring compliance with the security policy throughout the organization.
+• Information Security Committee (ISC): The ISC is responsible for overseeing the development, implementation, maintenance, and continuous improvement of the ISMS, ensuring compliance with the information security policy throughout the organization.

-• Directors and Team Managers: Department supervisors or coordinators are responsible for ensuring the effective application of information security policies within their teams.
-They must monitor compliance with guidelines, promote security training, and report incidents or noncompliance.
+• Directors and Team Managers: Supervisors or department coordinators are responsible for ensuring the effective application of information security policies within their teams.
+They must monitor compliance with guidelines, promote security training, and report incidents or non-conformities.

 • Employees and Subcontractors: All employees and contractors must comply with this policy and associated security procedures.
 Any violation of the policy must be reported immediately.

-Employees and third parties may be held liable in the event of non-compliance with the information security policies and standards established by Hydra iT.
+Employees, as well as third parties, may be held liable for non-compliance with information security policies and standards established by Hydra iT.

 6. MAINTENANCE

-The Information Security Policy shall be reviewed whenever necessary and, mandatorily, at least once a year, to ensure that it remains appropriate for Hydra iT and shall be communicated to all employees.
+The Information Security Policy should be reviewed whenever necessary and, mandatorily, at least once a year, in order to ensure that it continues to be appropriate for Hydra iT and must be communicated to all employees.